devWRM/vocabulary/zNOTES.md

 QUESTIONS
 Q1 ]]
+How do I refactor to empty out my index.js file?

+Q2 ]]
 How do I pry to see how the backend is receiving a request from the frontend?

+FETCH errors Catch

 ___________________________________________________